thephez/docs-core/docs/resources/glossary.md

 ## Block reward

 The amount that miners may claim as a reward for creating a block.
-Equal to the sum of the block subsidy (newly available duffs) plus the transactions fees paid by transactions included in the block.
+Equal to the sum of the [block subsidy](#block-subsidy) (newly available duffs) plus the transactions fees paid by transactions included in the block.

+## Block subsidy

+The amount of new Dash created in each block.
+It comprises the non-fee part of the [block reward](#block-reward).

 ## Block size limit